min-nguyen/p2p-rs/markdown/ideas.md

                         - introduce NextBlockRes::Duplicate
             - [ ] to do: avoid cloning blocks from an existing fork in order to represent the new fork
                         - possibly keep a hashset of all forks' blocks, and represent forks as vectors of references to blocks.
+                        - above isnt possible: self-referentiality isnt allowed
+                        - idea: keep a hashmap, or slotmap (which is apparently more efficient), of blocks. then represent chain and forks as vectors of strings, each one being a key to the hashmap
+            - [ ] to do: perform all validation of forks, orphans, chains, etc more concisely in a self-contained location, avoiding repeated validation.
+                        - idea:
+                        1. implement a Subchain struct, which can only store non-empty valid vectors of blocks.
+Instances of subchain are always valid.
+                        2. then, use the Subchain as the fields in Chain, Forks, and Orphans.

 in parallel:
 - [ ] data structure for storing new block proposals and number of validations, before adding it to the chain